-GENERAL: The Taylor-Dunn SC 1-59, AN 1-70 and AN 1-71 are special purpose vehicles designed for use on smooth surfaces in and around industrial plants, warehouses, nurseries and greenhouses.
-They are used primarily for stock chasing and order picking of heavy parts, pallets and containerized pallets etc. All models are controlled from the rear by a stand-up operator.
+GENERAL: The Taylor-Dunn SC 1-75, 1-76, are special purpose vehicles designed for use on smooth surfaces in and around industrial plants.
+They are used primarily for stock chasing and order picking of heavy parts, pallets and containerized pallets etc. Both models are controlled from the rear by a stand-up operator.